Asian & Wafu, Cooking, Cooking Recipe, Japanese, Sweet, Sweet cooking

-1 tsp syrup which you like (monin syrup, maple syrup, mint alcoholic liqueur, etc….)
+1 tbsp syrup which you like (monin syrup, maple syrup, mint alcoholic liqueur, etc….)

-1. In a small cooking pot, put the sugar and set aside.
-Have a container ready (high temperature proof) and the syrup as well.
+1. Have a container ready (high temperature proof) and syrup on the side as well.

-2. In a separate cooking pot, add water and agar powder.
+2. In a cooking pot, add water and agar powder.
 Melt the powder over medium heat, stirring constantly to prevent burning.
 Heat and stir until the agar powder melts completely.
-It usually takes about 5 mins.
+It usually takes about 1 to 2 mins.

-3. Add the sugar from step #1.
+3. Add the sugar.
 Melt the sugar, stirring constantly to prevent burning with a spatula.
 It will be very foamy and bubbly.
 Keep on stirring for about 5 mins.

-4. Remove from the heat and quickly add 1 to 2 tsp syrup of your choice (or a tiny amount of food coloring, using tooth picks.)
-Mix well and immediately pour into the container.
+4. Remove from the heat and immediately pour into the container.
+Quickly add 1 tbsp syrup (not more) of your choice (or a tiny amount of food coloring, using tooth picks.)
+Mix well.

 5. Chill in the fridge until it has set.
 It should be firm enough to cut.

-Let the candies sit there for 3 to 5 days until their surface dries out completely.
+7. Let the candies sit there for 2 to 3 days (it may even take up to 5 days, as it depends on so many factors : climate, season,...).
+Eventually their surface should dry out completely.
 The candies will be crystallized with a jewelry finish.
 They are crunchy outside, but inside texture is like jelly.